Chili crisp: Production

-Various techniques are used, including simmering the ingredients in oil and pouring hot oil over the ingredients.
-To enhance the crispiness, moist ingredients such as onions are simmered in the oil separately first to eliminate their liquids.
+Various techniques are used, including simmering, if not stir-frying the ingredients in hot oil.
+To enhance crispness, moist ingredients such as onions are simmered in oil separately first to eliminate their liquids.

+Variations

-Versions are produced in Taiwan, Japan, and Mexico, often with local ingredients such as árbol chiles and sesame seeds.
+Variations of chili crisp appear in various parts of the world, but are most commonly found in Taiwan, Japan, and Mexico, often with local ingredients such as árbol chiles and sesame seeds.
+Lao Gan Ma remains the largest chili crisp company, with annual sales reaching $835.6 million USD in 2020.